- Oggetto:

 Programma

-- The Indian legal tradition: main concepts and historical evolution
+- The Indian legal tradition: main concepts and historical evolution from the origins to the colonial period

 - Contemporary Indian legal system: the Constitution and the protection of fundamental rights